-APPENDIX I : Socio-Cultural and Economic Factors as Determinants of Females'

-Participation in Part-Time NCE Programmes in Southwestern Nigeria

-(For Female Participants).
+APPENDIX I : Socio-Cultural and Economic Factors as Determinants of Females' Participation in Part-Time NCE Programmes in Southwestern Nigeria (For Female Participants).
+163

-APPENDIX II: Socio-Cultural and Economic Factors as Determinants of Females' an a Souto Participation in Part-Time NCE Programmes in Southwestern Nigeria
+APPENDIX II: Socio-Cultural and Economic Factors as Determinants of Females' Participation in Part-Time NCE Programmes in Southwestern Nigeria (For Instructors).